vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

 Since release 2.3.0, the app organizes images in a 3-level hierarchy or tree structure.
-A schematic example:
+A schematic representation of the main ("Portfolios") screen:

 * photo clubA (hosted on siteA)
   * portfolio1 of photographer1